adaltas/ece-webtech-2022-fall/README.md

 4. Libraries and frameworks | with React and Next.js
 5. Styling in React | with Tailwind CSS
 6. Data Fetching and rendering | with Next.js
-7. State and form management
+7. State and form management | in React
-8. Storage and databases
+8. Storage and databases | with Supabase
 9. Authentication process
 10. Deployment